twitter/zktraffic/CONTRIBUTING.md

 ## Style

 Make sure your code is PEP8 compliant and workes with Py2.7 and Py3K.
-Although, currently Py3K is unsupported because of scapy, this should be fixed soon.